lulav/LRS_Documentation/blog/2023-09-18-soft_landing/index.md

 The `simulation_dynamics_controller` launch the dynamics with the controller and `simulation_dynamics` launch only the dynamics.
 Select the launch file by pressing ```Enter``` button and wait for the output in the terminal.
 If the simulation ran perfectly you can run the simlulation in the cloud.
-## run a test simulation in the web with citros 📡
+## Run a test simulation in the web with citros 📡
 Befor uplouding the simulation to the cloud cheack that the parameter file, `default_param_setup.json`  in `.citros/parameter_setups` folder is set as you wish and saved.
 That you have build and sourced the project.
 And you have sync the project settings with CITROS server (citros commit , citros push).